 In this article, we will learn what geothermal energy or geothermal power plant is, along with the definition, basics, pros or benefits, cons, advantages or disadvantages, etc. Geothermal energy is most widely used now a day and used either directly or indirectly in various industries.

-Geothermal energy, a type of energy that is taken from the depth of the earth’s surface.
+Geothermal Energy, is the energy that is stored in the depth of the earth’s surface as heat.
+A geothermal power plant uses geothermal energy to produce electricity.
+Basically, geothermal energy, a type of energy that is taken from the depth of the earth’s surface.

 Geothermal energy means,